-Why our free audit is the entire product, not a trial
+Why our free diagnostic is the entire product, not a trial

 Most SaaS 'free trials' are a 14-day countdown to a paywall.
-Our free audit is the same artifact a paying customer gets — the dual-engine score, the gap analysis, the citations.
+Our free diagnostic is the same artifact a paying customer gets — the scorecard, the gap analysis, the citations.
 Here's why we built it that way and why it works.

 The pattern we’re refusing to copy